 BFVG services the Wide Bay Burnett, Gladstone and Banana Regions and has strong ties with a number of service providers that will be able to assist you with your recruitment and workforce development needs

-Funded by CQUniversity as part of the Hinkler Regional Deal, with the core objectives to facilitate testing of commercially available ‘AgTech’ products and services on farms in the Hinkler electorate, and provide related information and resources to support adoption within the Industry.
+Funded by CQUniversity through the Hinkler AgTech Initiative, the core objectives to facilitate testing of commercially available ‘AgTech’ products and services on farms in the Hinkler electorate, and provide related information and resources to support adoption within the Agriculture Industry.